eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 In addition to the wallet, we will also provide open source reference implementations for both the issuer and verifier.
 These components can be used to receive and process a proof of age attestation.

-If a relying party prefers to implement this functionality directly, they can use the reference implementation as documentation and make use of the underlying libraries or start its own implementation based on the specifications.
+If a Relying Party prefers to implement this functionality directly, they can use the reference implementation as documentation and make use of the underlying libraries or start its own implementation based on the specifications.
 For the upcoming release of the specification, we plan to propose OpenID4VCI, including batch issuing, for credential issuance, OpenID4VP for the presentation process, and mdoc as the data format.
 This approach ensures interoperability